jrheard/blog/_drafts/watercolorbot.md

 {% img wcb_2.JPG %}

-This student drew an image from scratch in Paint or something, using straight lines and simple curves, and then translated it into Python:
+This student drew her image from scratch in Paint or something, using only straight lines and simple curves so it would paint well on the bot, and then translated it into Python:

 {% img wcb_3.JPG %}